4wayhandshake/4wayhandshake.github.io/content/walkthrough/openadmin.md

 ![cracking rsa key](cracking%20rsa%20key.png)

-:zap: And just 6 seconds later, there's the passphrase!
+⚡ And just 6 seconds later, there's the passphrase!

 Let's try the SSH key now, with the passphrase **bloodninjas**: